tomzox/trowser/README.md

 line is required.
 For an every-day task, it seems worth to invest some time into automating the process in a specialized tool.

-Additionally, trowser has the capability to automatically parse data out of the trace file which can be included in bookmarks and search results list and could easily be extended in that direction for different applications.
-With less than 9000 lines of code trowser still is a relatively small application (in large part thanks to the powerful "text" widget in Tk) so there's only a low barrier of getting familiar with the source code to allow extending or adapting the functionality for your own needs.
+Additionally, trowser has the capability to automatically parse data out of the trace file which can be included in custom columns of the search results list.
+This can be used for example in traces for event-driven applications to show a common timestamp or ID for each trace line generated while processing the same event.
+If the pre-existing custom configuration doesn't allow your use-case, it is fairly straight-forward extending it by adding a new sub-class in `src_qt/parse_frame.cc`

+With less than 9k lines of Tcl/Tk code, or 16k lines C++ respectively, trowser still is a relatively small application (in large part thanks to the powerful "text" widgets both Tk and Qt) so there's only a low barrier of getting familiar with the source code to allow extending or adapting the functionality for your own needs.

 ## Installing (Tcl/Tk & Python versions)